just-llms/justllms/README.md

 ### Example Output
 ```
 ================================================================================
-Prompt: explain quantum computing in 50 words
+Prompt: Which programming language is better for beginners: Python or JavaScript?
 ================================================================================

 ┌─ openai/gpt-5          ─────────────────────────────────────────────────────┐
-│ Quantum computing uses quantum bits (qubits) that can exist in multiple     │
+│ Python is generally better for beginners due to its clean, readable syntax │
-│ states simultaneously through superposition.
-It leverages entanglement and  │
+│ that resembles natural language.
+It has fewer confusing concepts like       │
-│ quantum interference to perform complex calculations far faster than        │
+│ hoisting or prototypes, excellent learning resources, and is widely used    │
-│ classical computers.
-This enables breakthroughs in cryptography,            │
+│ in education.
+Python's "batteries included" philosophy means beginners can  │
-│ optimization, drug discovery, and AI by solving problems traditional        │
+│ accomplish tasks without learning complex setups, making it ideal for       │
-│ computers struggle with efficiently.                                        │
+│ building confidence early in programming.                                   │
 └─────────────────────────────────────────────────────────────────────────────┘

 ┌─ google/gemini-2.5-flash ───────────────────────────────────────────────────┐
-│ Quantum computing harnesses quantum phenomena like superposition and        │
+│ JavaScript has advantages for beginners because it runs everywhere - in     │
-│ entanglement.
-Qubits, unlike classical bits, can be 0, 1, or both          │
+│ browsers, servers, and mobile apps.
+You can see immediate visual results    │
-│ simultaneously.
-This allows quantum computers to process vast information   │
+│ when building web pages, which is motivating.
+The job market heavily favors │
-│ and solve problems intractable for classical machines, such as complex      │
+│ JavaScript developers, and modern frameworks make it powerful.
+While syntax │
-│ simulations in drug discovery, materials science, and cryptography, by      │
+│ can be tricky, the instant feedback and versatility make JavaScript a       │
-│ exploring many possibilities at once.                                       │
+│ practical first language for aspiring developers.                           │
 └─────────────────────────────────────────────────────────────────────────────┘

 ================================================================================